 All email correspondence to the course instructors must be sent through the Canvas course website.
 Correspondence regarding lectures, assignments, and the overall course can also be posted on the "Course Questions" under the Discussion tab.
 Anything related to grades and personal matter should be sent using the "Mail" tab (Please do not post anything related to personal matters on the Discussion tab).

 ASSIGNMENTS:

 PLEASE NOTE: Assignments 2 and 5 listed below must be completed to fulfill the course Writing Requirement.
+Please see the Canvas course site for all assignment due dates.

 Students are expected to complete the following: